hackclub/OnBoard/projects/UsbC_brakeout/README.md

 ---

 # Usbc Brakeout
-I made a usb connector with pins to get gnd and 5V
+I made a usb connector with pins to get gnd and 5V, I tried a few versions to make it more compact and this design fit the best
 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->

 <!-- How much is it going to cost? -->